Michael24816/Data-Analyst-Job-Market-Analysis/README.md

 The primary data source for this project is the Google Jobs search engine, from which job postings are scraped daily using a function created on Google Cloud and SerpAPI.
 The data encompasses various details from job postings, including salaries, skills required, and years of experience mentioned in the descriptions.

-## Features (Work in Progress)

-✅ Automated Data Cleaning: A feature to automate the data cleaning and extraction process, facilitating daily updates. <br>
-✅ Extract years of experience from job postings
-- Live Dashboard: A planned feature that will provide a live dashboard to visualize the analysis results and insights dynamically.